 Highlights

-- Data from T Cell ExTRECT have been shown both to be predictive of response to checkpoint inhibitors and associated with prognosis in lung adenocarcinoma.
+- Shown both to be predictive of response to checkpoint inhibitors and associated with prognosis in lung adenocarcinoma

 The Opportunity